BUGS-NYU/schedge/README.md

 - [ ] Remove all the different `models` folders, simplify database edits and whatnot
 - [ ] Make an admin portal, including stuff like memory usage stats and whatnot
 - [ ] Fuzzer?
 Some kind of tester I guess
+- [ ] Upgrade to Java 17, use Java HttpClient (from JDK 11) to get rid of dependency on async-http-client

 ## Commands
 The following commands are valid in Schedge: